reactjs/react.dev/beta/src/content/apis/react-dom/unmountComponentAtNode.md

 Occasionally, you may want to "sprinkle" React on an existing page, or a page that is not fully written in React.
 In those cases, you may need to "stop" the React app, by removing all of the UI, state, and listeners from the DOM node it was rendered to.

-In this example, clicking "Toggle React App" will render a React app.
-Clicking it again will destroy it:
+In this example, clicking "Render React App" will render a React app.
+Click "Unmount React App" to destroy it:

 <Sandpack>